White House sees China as trump card in trade debate

-WASHINGTON (Reuters) - The Obama administration is confident lawmakers will warm up to a proposed Pacific free trade deal on the grounds that it is a chance for the United States to dictate the rules of Asian trade rather than China, a top official said on Thursday.
+WASHINGTON (Reuters) - The Obama administration is confident lawmakers will warm up to a proposed Pacific free trade deal on the grounds it is a chance for the United States, rather than China, to dictate the rules of Asian trade, a top official said on Thursday.

 “It’s a choice between us writing it and, frankly, China writing it, which I think is very compelling to many members of Congress,” Deputy Secretary of Commerce Bruce Andrews said during a call to announce more support for rural exporters, such as by promoting more trade shows and workshops.

-The White House is lobbying hard to win support for trade in Congress, particularly among Democrats worried about the impact of trade deals, such as the 12-nation Trans-Pacific Partnership (TPP), on U.S. jobs.
+The White House is lobbying hard to win support for trade in Congress, particularly among Democrats worried about the impact of trade deals on U.S. jobs.

-Andrews said the TPP deal was a chance to get an agreement with Mexico on new labor and environmental standards that were not obtained through the North American Free Trade Agreement.
+Andrews said the 12-nation Trans-Pacific Partnership, or TPP, deal was a chance to get an agreement with Mexico on new labor and environmental standards that were not part of the North American Free Trade Agreement.

 But some Democrats are not convinced, with eight senators taking to the Senate floor later to raise concerns about trade.